Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 </pre>
 </div>

-Thereafter, I understood it step by step and then I realized that the "encrypt" function is core of this logic after that.
+Thereafter, I understood it step by step and then after that I realized that the "encrypt" function is the core of this program

 ### What is ArrayBuffer in JavaScript?
-I realized that I  must needed to understand about ArrayBuffer of JavaScript and Uint(n)Array concepts in order to solving this challenge.
+I realized that I had needed to understand ArrayBuffer in JavaScript and Uint(n)Array concepts in order to solve this challenge.

 JavaScript provides methods for directly manipulating ArrayBuffer.
 These methods are mostly used in WebAssembly and Binary Data Processing.

 ArrayBuffer is a low-level binary data buffer in JavaScript.
 It provides a fixed-length raw memory space that you can use to store and manipulate binary data directly.

-Actually, when I opened Chrome’s Developer Tools and entered new ArrayBuffer(8) in the console, a transistor-shaped icon appeared next to the output. click on that icon, it opens the Memory Inspector panel at the bottom, where you can view a memory dump of the object.
+Actually, when I opened Chrome’s Developer Tools and entered new ArrayBuffer(8) in the console, a transistor-shaped icon appeared next to the output.
+If you click on that icon, it opens the Memory Inspector panel at the bottom, where you can view a memory dump of the object.

 <p align="center">
     <img src="/assets/images/hacking-camp-27th-P0R0C3E5S1N9-write-up/arraybuffer_dump.png">